Last Updated on 2 weeks ago by Christopher Jan Benitez

 - Priority support

-Pricing isn’t public.
-You have to talk to their sales team, which usually means negotiating based on your company size and what features you need.
+Pricing is not public.
+You have to talk to their sales team, which usually means negotiating based on company size and which features you need.

-If you’re in healthcare, finance, legal, or any industry where data security matters, Enterprise’s compliance features aren’t optional.
-They’re required.
+If you are in healthcare, finance, legal, or any industry where data security matters, the Enterprise compliance features are not optional.
+They are required.

 Grammarly Pricing in 2026